 The nightjar survey is an exciting opportunity for birders of any skill level to get out after dark to help monitor Whip-poor-wills, Common Nighthawks and other nocturnal creatures from the relative safety of rural secondary roads.
 Surveyors are asked to dedicate one evening per year during a short window in May-June.
 Each survey route consists of 10 stops along a road.
 Surveyors record birds heard for 6 minutes at each stop, and the entire survey takes approximately 90 minutes to complete.
 Survey dates change from year to year as the survey needs to be done when the moon is more than half full and above the horizon.
 See the detailed protocols here.

 Observers in past years heard and saw lots of Whip-poor-wills, nighthawks, owls, coyotes, deer, frogs, and other unexpected nocturnal creatures.
-Read through some of the "Stories from the Field" to get an idea of how other surveyors fared.
-To learn more about the survey, open the protocol document or attend an upcoming WBCI citizen monitoring workshop.
-Sign up for a route today!
+Refer to the protocol document to learn more about the survey.

 United States Nightjar Survey Network